FastComments/fastcomments-docs/src/content/guides/sso-access-control/items/implementation.md

 If two users belong to two different sets of groups, and there is no intersection, they will not be able to `@mention` each other.

-If a user manually types an `@mention` and submits their comment, it will remain plain text and the other user will not be tagged.
+If a user manually types an `@mention` and submits their comment, it will remain as plain text.
+The other user will not be tagged.

 #### Maintaining the Groups